 It was placed in the geostationary slot at 1.9 degrees east longitude to provide direct-to-home television broadcast and data communications services over southeast Europe for Bulsatcom.
 It was the first geostationary communications satellite owned by a Bulgarian company.
 The first stage of the Falcon performed a successful landing at Cape Canaveral; the touchdown was rough, but the stage was undamaged.
 This was the second time a Falcon 9 first stage was recovered twice.

 -- 23 JUN 17 / IRIDIUM NEXT 11:20 -- A SpaceX Falcon 9 booster was launched from Vandenberg AFB at 2025 UTC (local time + 7) to put ten "Iridium Next" satellites into orbit for Iridium Communications.
-The first stage performed a soft landing on the SpaceX drone ship; it was the second time a Falcon first stage had been recovered twice.
+The first stage performed a soft landing on the SpaceX drone ship.

 The ten Iridium-NeXT satellites that were aboard Falcon 9 were the second batch of spacecraft to be launched towards a constellation that will ultimately consider of 66 satellites, plus on-orbit spares.
 The Iridium-NeXT constellation will replace the current constellation, which was launched between 1997 and 2002.